Thrift Shopping For Mens Suits – Tips & Finds

 Thrifted Emilio Yuste Silk/Wool Houndstooth Sportcoat

 The fabric is simply beautiful.
-The silk has a high sheen and luxurious feel and really makes this jacket distinctive.
+The silk has a high sheen and luxurious feel that makes this jacket distinctive.
 It has a classic ventless European cut and fit me with no alterations required.
 An impressive jacket!
-I matched it with an Arrow 100% cotton dress shirt ($3.00 Salvation Army Thrift Shop) and a Tommy Hilfiger silk tie ($2.00 Salvation Army Thrift).
+I matched it with an Arrow 100% cotton dress shirt ($3.00, local thrift shop) and a Tommy Hilfiger silk tie ($2.00, local thrift shop).

 Thrifted Paul Betenly Sport Coat

-This is one of more unusual items I have thrifted and a favorite!
-This is a Paul Betenly sport coat that normally retails for $500.00.
+This is one of the more unusual items I have thrifted and a favorite!
+This is a Paul Betenly sportscoat that normally retails for $500.00.
 I purchased it second hand on eBay for $16.00 (including shipping).
 This is special.
 The wool fabric has a speckled finish which sets it apart from the standard blue blazer.
 It is superbly tailored with whimsical details that you don’t normally see in ‘off-the-rack’ clothing.
-The jacket is side-vented, natural-shouldered, and has wonderful finishing on the tailoring (see the photo below).
+The jacket is side-vented, natural-shouldered, and has wonderful finishing on the tailoring.

-This sport coat fits superbly and required no alterations.
-I have matched with a 100% cotton dress shirt, silk tie and white khaki slacks all thrifted from Goodwill.
+This sportscoat fits superbly and required no alterations.
+I have matched with a 100% cotton dress shirt, silk tie, and white khaki slacks all thrifted from Goodwill.
 The pocket square cost 98 cents on eBay (see the Classic Blue Blazer below for more info on that).
 I really love this jacket and have become a fan of Paul Betenly!

 Thrifted Made-To-Measure Suit